Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/docs/continuous_delivery.md

 In order to trigger a new build, push a new tag to the repository in one of the following formats:
 `production-v1.2.3+45` or `my_awesome_tag_name-development-v1.2.3+45`

-### Codemagic pipeline

-If the project was generated with the `--cicd=codemagic` flag, a `codemagic.yaml` file is created within the root of the project.
-This file contains preconfigured workflows for building and deployment of the Android and iOS app.

-Once you connect your repository with Codemagic and add your app, you'll be presented with the project settings.
-Under the `Environment variables` tab, define two `secure` environment variables assigned to the `secret` group with the following name:
-- `MOBILE_DISTRIBUTION_REPOSITORY_ACCESS_SECRET`: access token used for fetching the contents of the distribution repository
-- `MOBILE_DISTRIBUTION_ENCRYPTION_PASSWORD`: password used for encrypting/decrypting content from the distribution repository
-- `CM_API_TOKEN`: token used for accessing Codemagic artifacts through the API

-After that, you can start a build from the `Build tag` option by selecting a previously created tag and the workflow.
-Since the defined workflows are treated like separate jobs, you may need to start two workflows when building your app: one for building and deploying the Android app and another one for the iOS app.

-In case any of the builds fails but the artifacts are available, you can publish them using the `Deploy app` workflow.
-Select the workflow in the `Build branch` option.
-Two new fields will appear asking for a url to the Codemagic build artifacts:
-- `Build artifact (.ipa or .abb)`: direct link to the build artifact (`.ipa` for iOS build, `.aab` for Android build)
-- `The deployment.yaml file`: direct link to the `deployment.yaml` file containing the build configuration

-All workflows use a `mac_mini_m1` instance by default.
-Different instances and build minutes can be found under the [pricing page][codemagic_pricing] and [available instance types][codemagic_instance_types].

-Once a codemagic build has succeeded, besides the respective artifacts (`.ipa`,`.aab`) there will be a `deployment.yaml` uploaded.
-The `deployment.yaml` contains necessary details used for deploying the app.
-In case of deploying the apps to the respective stores manually using the downloaded artifacts, please check the `Local distribution` section below.

-_Note: The Codemagic API token can be found in the [Codemagic UI under the `Teams` option][codemagic_api_token_location]._

 ### Local distribution